Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Microscopic model of quantum Brownian motion

-The paradigmatic model for quantum Brownian motion is the Caldeira-Leggett (CL) model \cite{Caldeira1983}, which represents a one-dimensional Brownian particle of mass \(m\) bilinearly coupled to a macroscopic environment.
+The paradigmatic model for quantum Brownian motion is the Caldeira-Leggett model \cite{Caldeira1983}, which represents a one-dimensional Brownian particle of mass \(m\) bilinearly coupled to a macroscopic environment.
 The environment is modeled as a bath of independent harmonic oscillators.
 The Hamiltonian for the total system is

 where \(x, p\) are the coordinate and momentum of the particle, and \(x_i, p_i, m_i, \omega_i\) are the coordinates, momenta, masses, and frequencies of the bath oscillators.
 The constants \(c_i\) quantify the coupling strength.
-The first two terms constitute the Hamiltonian of the isolated particle (we consider free Brownian motion with \(V(x)=0\)).
+The first two terms constitute the Hamiltonian of the isolated particle.
 The third term is the Hamiltonian of the isolated bath.
 The fourth term describes the linear system-bath interaction, and the final counter-term is necessary to ensure that there are no additional forces acting on the free particle at rest \cite{Caldeira1983, Weiss_2012}.